 2 nights in Klagenfurt

 Klagenfurt is the capital of the state of Carinthia in Austria with a myriad of attractions.
 The city offers an excellent location to use as a base to explore the southern region of Austria.
 It is a quiet city with absolutely breathtaking landscape and natural surroundings.
-Visitors will find a number of cultural attractions and outdoor adventure along with it being a great location to explore St. Veit, Hochosterwitz Castle, the Cathedral of Gurk and Magdelensberg, where you will find Austria`s most extensive archaeological excavations of a Celto-roman settlement.
+Visitors will find a number of cultural attractions and outdoor adventure along with it being a great location to explore St. Veit, Hochosterwitz Castle, the Cathedral of Gurk and Magdalensberg, where you will find Austria's most extensive archaeological excavations of a Celto-roman settlement.

-(farmers` market), Minimundus (miniature world), Pyramidenkogel Tower, Klagenfurt Botanical Gardens, Old Town and so much more!
+Visit Landhaus, Lake Worthersee, Carinthian Museum of Modern Art, Benediktiner Markt (farmers' market), Minimundus (miniature world), Pyramidenkogel Tower, Klagenfurt Botanical Gardens, Old Town and so much more!

 2 nights in Vienna

-City of music, cafes, waltzes, parks, pastries, and wine - that`s Vienna in a nutshell.
-Vienna doesn`t hurry, and, as you saunter through its stately streets, marveling at its Baroque palaces, neither should you.
+City of music, cafes, waltzes, parks, pastries, and wine - that's Vienna in a nutshell.
+Vienna doesn't hurry, and, as you saunter through its stately streets, marveling at its Baroque palaces, neither should you.
 Explore churches filled with statues of golden saints and pink-cheeked cherubs, wander through treasure-packed museums, or while away an afternoon in one of those countless meccas of mocha (the inevitable cafés), you will feel lapped in lashings of rich, delicious, whipped cream - the beloved Schlagobers that garnishes most Viennese pastries.

 <b>Austria</b> is epitomized by green glacial valleys and snow-capped peaks - and the wooden picture postcard chalets.
 Nonetheless, visitors have much to explore from the stylish capital, Vienna, to the baroque splendor of Salzburg.
 Austria's mountain landscape is undoubtedly its biggest draw for tourists.
 Although a year-round destination, there is a definite seasonal split in visitors.
 Summer is best for exploring the countryside on the many mountain trails that snake through the Austrian Alps and the lowlands, while the ski season kicks off in December, attracting winter sports fans from all over the world.